-This CHMP has been prepared for the proposed Tatura Structure Plan Aboriginal Cultural Heritage Impact Assessment, Tatura, herein referred to as the Study Area.
+This REPORT has been prepared for the proposed Tatura Structure Plan Aboriginal Cultural Heritage Impact Assessment, Tatura, herein referred to as the Study Area.
 The Study Area is located in MGA Zone 55.
-All coordinates presented in this CHMP are referenced to GDA94/MGA55.
 The Study Area is 767.7ha in size and is situated within Tatura, which lies approximately 180km north of the Melbourne CBD.